Art & Architecture

-Architect Paul R. Williams (1894-1980), who designed the memorial, was the first African-American member and Fellow of the American Institute of Architects and a member of Los Angeles’s first Planning Commission.
+Architect Paul R. Williams (1894-1980), was the first African-American member and Fellow of the American Institute of Architects and a member of Los Angeles’s first Planning Commission.
 From the 1920’s through the 1970’s, he enjoyed worldwide success, designing more than 3,000 buildings—from private homes to public buildings.

 In 1939, Williams won an AIA Award of Merit for his design of the elegant MCA building in Beverly Hills at the intersection of Burton Way and Crescent Drive.
 He also designed the interiors of the original Saks Fifth Avenue building in Beverly Hills.
 Among his clients were Frank Sinatra, Desi Arnaz and Lucille Ball, Zsa Zsa Gabor, Julie London, Barbara Stanwyck and Anthony Quinn.

-His works include the 28th Street YMCA, where Williams incorporated likenesses of Frederick Douglass and Booker T. Washington in the façade, the Second Baptist Church, the Botany Building and Franz Hall at UCLA and the flying saucer-shaped Theme Building at Los Angeles International Airport.
+Williams body of work also include the 28th Street YMCA, where Williams incorporated likenesses of Frederick Douglass and Booker T. Washington in the facade, the Second Baptist Church, the Botany Building and Franz Hall at UCLA and the flying saucer-shaped Theme Building at Los Angeles International Airport.

 In 1992, sculptor Mary Ann DeVine was commissioned to create four panels on the theme of Canaan in the Torah.
 Each panel consists of a bronze sculpture against a mosaic background of granite and marble.